roger1891/Jiggabot/nlu.md

 - what's up
 - sup
 - hi
+- how is your day
+- how are you
-- hi
+- good day
-- hi
+- Hii

 ## intent:joke10_answ
 - I can clearly see your nuts.
-- You ae nuts
+- You are nuts
 - You're nuts

 ## intent:joke11_answ